I have some bad news for you. I know that’s a rotten way to begin an article, but honesty before civility.

 Let’s consider an example.

-Mark’s pickup truck has a Class 4 Hitch with a maximum weight rating of 1,000 lbs weight-carrying/1,200 lbs weight-distribution.
+Mark’s pickup truck has a Class 4 Hitch with a maximum weight rating of 1,000 lbs weight-carrying/1,200 lbs with weight distribution.

 Mark has checked his numbers.
 His tongue weight is within the 10-15 percent range.
 He hasn’t overloaded his camper beyond the GVWR.
+He’s double-checked his hitch capacity.
 Good job, Mark!

 Like a responsible RVer, Marks weighs his camper at the local CAT scale a few days before he leaves, but he doesn’t use a WDH to tow his rig to the scale.